Israel–United States military relations: Joint military activity

 War Reserves Stock Allies-Israel also known as War Reserve Stockpile Ammunition-Israel or simply WRSA-I was established in the 1990s and is maintained by the United States European Command.
 It is one of the United States' biggest War Reserves, located within Israel.
 Initially the WRSA-I stock had $100 million worth of reserves; however, prior to Operation Protective Edge the WRSA-I had nearly $1 billion worth of reserves, with an authorization to increase this to $1.2 billion.
-In 2014 with the passing of the 2014 United States—Israel Strategic Partnership Act, the US agreed to increase the stock to $1.8 billion.
+In 2014 with the passing of the United States—Israel Strategic Partnership Act of 2014, the US agreed to increase the stock to $1.8 billion.

 The stock includes ammunition, smart bombs, missiles, military vehicles and a military hospital with 500 beds.
 These supplies are situated in six different locations throughout Israel.
 If needed, Israel could request to access the WRSA-I stock, but it would need to be approved by the US congress.
 During Operation Protective Edge, the US authorized Israel to access 120 mm mortar rounds and 40 mm grenade launcher ammunition.
 These munitions were part of a set of older items in the stock, and were due to be replaced soon.

 In October 2012, the United States and Israel began their biggest joint air and missile defense exercise, known as Austere Challenge 12, involving around 3,500 U.S. troops in the region along with 1,000 IDF personnel.
 Germany and Britain also participated.

+In February 2026, the Israeli defense technology firm XTEND, developer of an AI-driven operating system for autonomous drones used by both the Israel Defense Forces and the U.S. Department of Defense, announced a $1.5 billion merger with the Nasdaq-listed JFB Construction Holdings.
+The deal included a $152 million investment from a consortium of strategic backers, including Eric Trump, intended to scale the company's manufacturing of autonomous defense robotics within the United States, specifically in Tampa, Florida.

+A provision in the draft National Defense Authorization Act for Fiscal Year 2027 would theoretically make all military activities of the two countries joint as their armed forces would begin integrating into one another.
+In the history of the United States' National Defense Authorization Acts no such merger with the armed forces of any other country has been proposed.